North provokes again with four missiles

 China, North Korea’s greatest ally, has yet to make any remarks.

 The North’s launch of a missile came on the sixth day since the South kicked off a joint military drill with the U.S. last Wednesday.
-The annual Foal Eagle, a field training exercise involving ground, air, naval and special operations, demonstrates the allies’ military resolve to deter a possible war on the Korean Peninsula, which both countries stress are purely defensive.
+The annual Foal Eagle, a field training exercise involving ground, air, naval and special operations, which both countries stress is purely defensive, demonstrates the allies’ military resolve to deter a possible war on the Korean Peninsula.

 Pyongyang, however, sees it as a rehearsal for an invasion.